shereefb/mm/_cards/lover_mature_lover.md

 toc: true
 toc_label: Quick Jump
 ---
- The Mature Lover is extremely sensitive to the inner environment and his inner heart.
-He is embodied, and knows how to be present and enjoy pleasure without shame.
+ The Mature [Lover](/[lover](/lover/mature_lover)/mature_lover) is extremely sensitive to the inner environment and his inner heart.
+He is embodied, and knows how to be present and enjoy [pleasure](/lover/heart/care_giver/pleasure) without shame.
 He is connected to self and others.
 He takes others as part of himself.
-The Lover is the source of longing for a better world.
+The [Lover](/[lover](/lover/mature_lover)/mature_lover) is the source of longing for a better world.
 He is the idealist and the dreamer.
 The one who wants an abundance of good things for himself and others.

 ## Mature Declarations
-- My sensitive heart brings aliveness to others, and my playfulness reminds them not to take themselves too seriously.
+- My sensitive heart brings [aliveness](/lover/mature_lover/aliveness) to others, and my playfulness reminds them not to take themselves too seriously.
 - I know how to let go of the past, and not worry about the future.
 - I play and enjoy life.
 - I do what feels good in the moment.